How to claim compensation yourself for delayed or cancelled flight in EU? This article will tell you everything about:

 - Type 3 flights 600 eur

-Airlines will often offer vouchers for a larger sum, but it’s passengers right to choose voucher or cash.
-I always choose cash, as it doesn’t expire and I can use it wherever I want.
-Airlines cannot force you to take a voucher, they must offer cash if passenger prefers that.
+Airlines will often offer vouchers for a larger sum, but do you have to accept vouchers?
+It’s passengers right to choose voucher or cash.
+I always choose monetary cash compensation, as it doesn’t expire and I can use it wherever I want.
+Airlines cannot force you to take a travel voucher, they must offer cash if passenger prefers that.

 In case of cancellations airline should inform you two weeks in advance.
 What if they didn’t or informed you during this period?
 The airline is also required to pay cash compensation as described below, unless one of the following conditions applies: